The effects of poor drainage on lawn

-With all the rain around this week, you may have noticed that it didn't drain away as quickly as you might have expected.
+With recent rain activity, you may have noticed that it didn't drain away as quickly as you might have expected.
 If water pools on the surface for extended periods of time, you may have a waterlogging problem.

 To be honest, I’ve been a bit surprised about the amount of rain we’ve received in the later part of Autumn and into Winter.
 While we are getting more than average amounts, and it is definitely “wet”, it’s not crazy volumes.
 I think it’s the idea in the back of my head that we are expecting dryer times ahead.